 Millbrook Vineyards & Winery

-A Hudson Valley favorite, Millbrook Vineyards and Winery is open for tastings this fall.
-On weekends, tastings happen outdoors in a tent ($15/per person), and on weekdays, socially-distanced tastings happen inside (also $15).
+A Hudson Valley favorite, Millbrook Vineyards and Winery is open for tastings.
+On weekends, tastings happen outdoors in a tent ($15/per person), and on weekdays, tastings happen inside (also $15).
 Either way, you need to reserve your spot ahead of time.
-Weekends also bring a selection of food trucks, and you can bring your own picnic to lounge and nosh on the green expanse, as the kids run wild.
-Bring your mask—you must keep it on when you're not sipping or social-distancing.
+Weekends also bring a selection of food trucks, and there is jazz on Saturdays from 5:30-7:30 ($20 admission, reservations required.)
+You can also bring your own picnic to lounge and nosh on the green expanse, as the kids run wild.

 26 Wing Rd.

 This 200-acre vineyard on the North Fork of Long Island (a real hotspot of wine production, thanks to ideal climate conditions) grows 14 different grape varieties.
 Kick back and relax with a glass—like the vineyard's pinot noir, voted best at the NY Wine & Food Classic.
-They are open for tastings—with new safety protocols in place—and while reservations are not required, they are recommended.
-The winery has developed a menu with individual baskets for a contact-free vineyard experience which you can view here.
+They are open for tastings, and while reservations are not required, they are recommended.
 You can call 631-298-0075 to do so, or reserve via Open Table.
 (The vineyard, previously owned by the Entenmann family—yes, the treats—was sold in 2018 to the Rivero-González family, who own a vineyard in Parras, Coahuila, Mexico.
 The name changed from Martha Clara Vineyards to RGNY in 2019.)

 Jamesport Farm Brewery